Samreay/Samreay/content/reviews/remonarch/index.md

 ---
 title:  "A review of J. McCoy's 'RE: Monarch'"
-short_title: "RE: Monarch"
 description: "A time-loop novel heavy on politics and intrigue with complex characters."
-long_description: "A time-loop novel heavy on politics and intrigue with complex characters."
 date: 2022-11-30
 categories: [reviews]
 review: C